fiorthnir/HTA-Modify-XML-file/README.md

 # HTA-Modify-XML-file
 HTA application to modify XML file using VBScript.
-This HTA application modify a part of the XML file used by the Toast Notification made by https://www.imab.dk/ (here a part of the XML file but for the entire one, it will work).
+In this case, this HTA application modify a part of the XML file used by the Toast Notification made by https://www.imab.dk/ (here a part of the XML file but for the entire one, it will work).

 ## Here  is the HTA:
 ![HTA-app](https://github.com/fiorthnir/HTA-Modify-XML-file/blob/main/img1.png)